ty193/Time-Clock/README.md

 #Time Clock
 ####This is an application for keeping track of employees time.
 Employees can login and punch in and out with the push of a button.
 Administrators can easily search a pay period and see all employees hours.
-Adimins can also easily add an employee acount or remove one if necessary.
+Admins can also easily add an employee acount or remove one if necessary.
 [Deployed Website](https://lyleyoungwelding.herokuapp.com)